 Why?
 Well, this is possibly one of the most interesting fennel facts.
 This bulbous root vegetable is notably high in phytoestrogens, natural estrogen-like chemicals found in plants.
 In fact, in the 1930s, it was considered as a possible source of synthetic estrogen.

 Throughout history, fennel was linked with healthy circulation, improved vision and inflammation reduction.
 In fact, in Ancient Greece, the bulb was called marathon for its association with strength, longevity and courage.

-Pliny the Elder, the legendary Roman scientist and scholar, promoted its medicinal properties and recommended approximately two-dozen remedies using fennel.
-Furthermore, by medieval times, fennel was not only used as a curative, but was coveted for a believed ability to protect against witchcraft and evil spirits.
+Pliny the Elder, the legendary Roman scientist and scholar, promoted the medicinal benefits of fennel and recommended approximately two-dozen remedies using fennel.
+Furthermore, by medieval times, fennel was not only used as a curative but was coveted for a believed ability to protect against witchcraft and evil spirits.

 Today, we know that fennel offers a number of phytonutrients that promote antioxidant activity in the body (the source of its anti-inflammatory effects).
 It is a source of manganese, calcium, magnesium, iron and fiber, all of which are important for both libido and longevity.

 The variety most commonly used in cooking is called Florence fennel.
 The plant’s feathery fronds resemble dill and are used similarly as a seasoning in Mediterranean dishes.
 And the stalks are fibrous like celery.
 They make an excellent seasoning for soups and stocks.
 (Be sure to try my Hot Sausage Stew recipe.)

 But we’re most familiar with the flavor of fennel as a spice.
-The vegetable’s seeds are a prominent flavoring in Italian sausage, Mediterranean stews and even, occasionally, in artisan breads.
+The vegetable’s seeds are a prominent flavoring in Italian sausage, Mediterranean stews and even, occasionally, baked goods.
 And ground into a powder, its seeds are also a key ingredient in complex, Indian spice mixes and in Chinese five-spice powder.
 (More on the flavor and benefits of fennel seeds below.)

 A hot trend in recent years is fennel pollen.
 It is collected from the flowers of the wild plant, dried and sold in tins through gourmet retailers.
 Rub it on fish before grilling, finish a pasta dish or dust a salad with this subtle, anise-like flavoring.